You’ll never be thirsty in Hamilton, thanks to our stellar lineup of beers, ciders and wines – keeping pace with the city’s booming culinary scene.

 View Website

-Located in a charming farmhouse overlooking a serene country landscape, this award-winning, small-batch cidery believes in starting with superior quality fruit.
-In this case, it’s the heritage apples of Somerset Orchards where they’re located.
+Located in a charming farmhouse, this award-winning, small-batch cidery believes in starting with superior quality fruit.
 The result is crisp clean flavours that benefit from barrel aging and careful craftsmanship.
-Enjoy a glass or maybe a few with a savoury cheese plate.
+Sip your way through a flight, enjoy a wood oven pizza, and enjoy the views.

 Steel Town Cider